AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Manipulating_Documents/README.md

 div.style.width = winWidth + 'px';
 div.style.height = winHeight + 'px';
 ```
-3. Save and try refreshing your browser--you should now see the `<div>` become as big as your viewport, whatever size of screen you are using.
-If you now try resizing your window to make it bigger, you'll see that the `<div>` stays the same size--we are only setting it once.
+3. Save and try refreshing your browser -- you should now see the `<div>` become as big as your viewport, whatever size of screen you are using.
+If you now try resizing your window to make it bigger, you'll see that the `<div>` stays the same size -- we are only setting it once.
 4. How about we use an event so that the `<div>` resizes as we resize the window?
-The [`Window`]() object has an event available on it called resize, which is fired every time the window is resized--let's access that via the [`Window.onresize`]() event handler and rerun our sizing code each time it changes.
+The [`Window`](https://developer.mozilla.org/en-US/docs/Web/API/Window) object has an event available on it called resize, which is fired every time the window is resized -- let's access that via the [`Window.onresize`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onresize) event handler and rerun our sizing code each time it changes.
 Add the following to the bottom of your code:
 ```
 window.onresize = function() {
     winWidth = window.innerWidth;